jotaen/klog/Specification.md

 which MUST be separated by one “space” from the *date* (additional “spaces” MAY appear).

-A *summary* MAY appear on the subsequent lines.
+A *record summary* MAY appear on the subsequent lines.
-Any amount of *entries* MAY appear afterwards.
+Any amount of *entries* (along with *entry summaries*) MAY appear afterwards.

+In order to indent a line, it MUST start with one of the following sequences:
+- Four “spaces” (RECOMMENDED)
+- Two or three “spaces”
+- One “tab”

+To signify the second level of indentation, the indentation sequence MUST appear twice.

+The indentation style MUST be uniform within *records*.
+(It MAY differ between *records*, though.)

 ### Date
 A *date* is a day in the calendar.